james-e-kelly/sound-bakery/CONTRIBUTING.md

 ## How to Contribute

-There are several ways to contribute to Sound Bakery:
+There are several ways to contribute:
 - Reporting bugs and issues
 - Suggesting new features and enhancements
+- Suggesting visual improvements
 - Submitting pull requests to fix bugs or add features
+- Submitting pull requests to improve code cleanliness and technical debt
 - Improving documentation

 ## Reporting Issues